 This covers the physical aspects of any individual.
-If you’re noticing a decline in someone’s effort toward their personal presentation, such as showering less, not going to the same amount of effort with beauty therapy regimes, cosmetics and fashion than they would usually make, this can be a warning sign.
+If you’re noticing a decline in someone’s effort towards their personal presentation, such as showering less, not going to the same amount of effort with beauty therapy regimes, cosmetics and fashion than they would usually make, this can be a warning sign.
 This needs to be directly measured against the usual presentation of any individual, as it can’t be assumed that because someone doesn’t present themselves like you do, they are automatically depressed.

 Sometimes it feels like it’s easier to avoid problems than face them head on.
 Feelings of inadequacy, self-doubt, and social anxiety can impede the desire to get out and interact with others.
 If you’re seeing less and less of someone and can’t pinpoint why, (you may also need to look deep within yourself to answer this) then maybe it’s time to reach out and force yourself back into their world.